- CRAFT DIYS

 - Glue the moss onto the saucer.
 Cut the moss into pie shapes and work your way around the saucer.
 Cover the entire surface.

 - Cut a piece of floral foam to fit the inside of the cup and place it inside, with a dot of hot glue on the bottom.

 - Add the succulents – and any other plants you’ve gathered to compliment.
 I added faux wildflowers.
 For the non-succulent stems, I used the floral pins to affix the plants.
 Put the tip of the pin through the hole of the stem and press it into the foam.
 I stuck the succulents in where they fit the best.

 KICK IT UP A NOTCH

 To take your gift to the next level, add a ribbon and download a free set of gift tags – for your Mother, Sister, Friend, Teacher.
 Attach the tag to a straw or skewer and press the skewer into the foam.
 Yep.
 You’re a gift-giving superstar!

 Finally!
 With a few things crossed off my list, I’m more grounded – and feel less like I’m in the ocean!
 I wish the same for you – May you always have

 wine water on your raft, and may the sharks find another raft!

-Here are more than a few other fun succulent ideas!
+Here are a few other great gift ideas!